hydrosolutions/taqsim/water-system-project-summary.md

 - Visualization: The visualize method in WaterSystem has been updated to correctly display information for nodes with variable rates.
 - Water Balance Calculations: The get_water_balance_table method has been updated to handle variable demand rates and provide more accurate data.
 - Seasonal Reservoir Test: A new test case has been added to simulate a system with seasonal supply and demand variations over a 10-year period.
+- Spillway Register: Reservoir excess volume is registered and saved when the reservoir capacity is exceeded.
+- Node location: Each node has easting and northing attributes which are also used to calculate edge length if (and only if) length attribute is not available
+- Loss Factor: Water losses over edges are now determined using the edge length and a loss factor (in kilometer)

 ## Sample Test Systems
 Several sample test systems have been implemented: